Homemade White Pizza Sauce

 5) When sauce is the consistency of a gravy, season with fresh thyme and a pinch of salt and pepper.

 Let sauce cool to room temperature before using or you can make in advance and chill.
 Don’t worry if the sauce solidifies if you chill it.
 You can still spread it on the pizza and it will turn back into a sauce in the oven as the pizza cooks.

-White Pizza Sauce Basics
+How to Make Homemade White Pizza Sauce

-There isn’t anything particularly difficult about this sauce, but it’s really important to make sure you have a good balance of flavors in it.
+There isn’t anything particularly difficult about this white pizza sauce, but it’s really important to make sure you have a good balance of flavors in it.
 Because the pizza is on the rich side, I like to make sure the sauce has a lot of shallot and garlic which help balance that richness.

-You can make this sauce in a large skillet or a saucepan.
+You can make this white pizza sauce in a large skillet or a saucepan.
 Whatever you have will work.
 Start by cooking the minced shallots and butter in the pan over low heat.
 You don’t want to brown the shallots really, but just soften them a bit.
 Also, if you get your pan too hot the butter will brown which we don’t want for this recipe.